zeniuseducation/poly-euler/README.md

 In every source code, time-elapsed for each solution will be listed.

 ## Performance Comparison on MBA i5 1.6GHz

+Implementations:
+1. Clojure using Clojure on JVM
+2. Clojurescript on NodeJS
+3. Common Lisp using SBCL
+4. Haskell using GHC (currently still in interpreted mode, will be moved to compiled one)
+5. SML using SMLNJ
+6. Racket using Racket

 ##### Problem no 1